Adele Sparks Rich Paul Engagement Rumors With Massive Ring at the 2022 Brit Awards - E! Online

 Before the singer officially graced the stage, she took home the award for Best British Song for her ballad, "Easy on Me."
 All in all, Adele earned four nominations for the night, including one for Best British Album, for which 30 proved to already be a huge contender.

+She later performed "I Drink Wine" at the ceremony, wearing a flowing golden ensemble and sitting cross-legged on a piano.

-Adele's upcoming performance comes on the heels of her having to postpone her highly anticipated Las Vegas residency.
+Adele's performance comes on the heels of her having to postpone her highly anticipated Las Vegas residency.
 In a tearful video shared on Jan.
 20—one day before her concert was set to begin—Adele explained that the hurdles faced during preparation were just "impossible."

 "Listen, I'm so sorry but my show ain't ready," she said.
 "We've tried absolutely everything that we can to pull it together in time and for it to be good enough for you, but we've been absolutely destroyed by delivery delays and COVID."